WildMeOrg/sage-identification-pipeline/about.md

-# Ocean
+# Sage Identification Pipeline

-An object store for H2O-AI-Cloud.
+A demonstration of Wild Me's Identification Pipeline, built for the Wave app store.